Cones & Modules

 Magnetometer module

 A magnetometer is a scientific instrument used to measure the strength and/or direction of the magnetic field.
 A mass of ferromagnetic material creates though a detectable disturbance in this magnetic field.
 This magnetic anomaly produces a weak alternating magnetic field that is picked up by the magnetometer.
-The magnetometer module can detect objects within a radius of approx. 2 m and is very suitable for:

 • Unexploded bomb/ordnance surveys